 This is a single procedure.
 You don’t need multiple sessions to achieve substantial body contouring and skin tightening.
 Of course, after you see your results, you may want to treat additional areas in the future.

 Recovery After Radiofrequency-assisted Liposuction

 After your procedure, Dr. Altamira will have you wear compression garments on the areas treated with BodyTite.
 These usually need to be worn for two weeks to help your body adapt to its new slimmer contours.
-Most patients can usually return to work in a couple days.
-There can be some slight bruising and swelling that can linger for a couple weeks.
+Most patients can usually return to work in a couple of days.
+There can be some slight bruising and swelling that can linger for a couple of weeks.
 Pain is minimal and can be managed with ibuprofen.
 This is categorized as a minimally invasive procedure.
 During your consultation, Dr. Altamira will explain in detail what to expect during your recovery process for the specific area you have treated.

 When Will I See My Results from BodyTite?

 BodyTite provides both instant results and results that build for the next three months.
 The liquefied fat is suctioned away and is gone for good.
 Any liquefied fat that was missed will be removed from the body through the lymphatic system over the next couple of weeks.
 The secondary aspect of BodyTite, skin tightening, isn’t immediate.
 The wound response that is triggered when RF energy enters the dermis layer of the skin is gradual, but it lasts for about three months.
 Over that time you will notice dramatically slimmer contour across your treatment areas.

 BodyTite’s combination of liposuction and RF energy gives it numerous advantages over traditional liposuction: